peteroupc/Numbers/docs/PeterO.Numbers.EDecimals.md

 <b>Return Value:</b>

-An arbitrary-precision number object with the sign reversed from the given number object.
+An arbitrary-precision number object with the sign reversed from the specified number object.

 <b>Exceptions:</b>